 - First, mow the lawn short: Lower your mower deck one or two notches.
 Being careful not to scalp your lawn.
 Pick up the grass clippings and remove any winter trash.
 This low mow will cut off the brown winter grass blades and open up the soil to the warm spring sunlight.

 - Second, give the lawn a booster shot of spring fertilizer.
 Golf Course Starter or Loveland Renovator formula will start the rejuvenation process four weeks early and help lawns thicken and fill in ahead of summer weeds and hot weather.

 - Third, over seed any bare spots larger than a salad plate with fresh clean lawn seed and top dress with PrimeraFC top dressing or sphagnum peat.
-Avoid seed blends that contain coarse bladed annual rye grass or K-31 field fescue; and do not top dress weed free Grass Pad grass seed with garden dirt or black peat as these will often contain coarse weed and sedge seed.
+Avoid seed blends that contain coarse bladed annual rye grass or ugly field fescue; and do not use top soil to top dress weed free Grass Pad grass seed.
+Top soil will contain coarse weed and sedge seed.

 - Fourth, water when you are able.
 Winter has had below average moisture.
 Surface conditions are extremely dry for turf.
 Water deep once or twice per week till normal spring rains arrive.

 See Related: When to apply PREVENT for crabgrass.